MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview.md

 :::image type="content" source="images/outlook-office-teams-personal-tab.png" alt-text="The screenshot is an example that shows Personal tab running in Outlook, Microsoft 365, and Teams.":::

-On mobile, you can test and debug your Teams personal tab running on [Microsoft 365 app for Android](extend-m365-teams-personal-tab.md#microsoft-365-app-for-android) and [Outlook app for Android](extend-m365-teams-personal-tab.md#outlook-app-for-android).
+On mobile, you can test and debug your Teams personal tab running on [Microsoft 365 for Android app](extend-m365-teams-personal-tab.md#microsoft-365-app-for-android) and [Outlook for Android app](extend-m365-teams-personal-tab.md#outlook-for-android-app).

 :::image type="content" source="images/office-mobile-personal-tab.png" alt-text="The screenshot is an example that shows personal tab running in Microsoft 365.":::